chimericdream/worldofpannotia.com/src/_monster_templates/zombie-horror.md

 **Abilities:** A Horror Zombie's Strength increases by +4, its Dexterity increases by +4, it has no Constitution score, its Wisdom changes to 10, and its Charisma and Intelligence change to 1.

-**Skills:** A Horror Zombie has a +6 racial bonus on _climb_, _jump_, _listen_, and _spot_.
+**Skills:** A Horror Zombie has a +6 racial bonus on {% skill_link climb %}, {% skill_link jump %}, {% skill_link listen %}, and {% skill_link spot %}.
 Horror Zombies are not able to use any other skills.
 They receive a total number of skill points equal to their Hit Dice +3 to be allocated equally among these skills.
-If the Horror Zombie does not have a number of Hit Dice evenly divisible by 4, the remaining skill points will be assigned in the following order: _spot_, _listen_, and _climb_.
+If the Horror Zombie does not have a number of Hit Dice evenly divisible by 4, the remaining skill points will be assigned in the following order: {% skill_link spot %}, {% skill_link listen %}, and {% skill_link climb %}.

 **Feats:** A Horror Zombie loses all feats of the base creature and gains Multiattack, Run and Toughness (&times;3).